 Fig trees (Ficus) have more than 850 species and are very diverse – smaller plants, shrubs and also trees, which grow in tropics all around the world.
 Several kinds of fig trees belong to largest trees in the world, such as the Millenium Tree in Maria Aurora (Philippines) which has a trunk circumference of some 32 – 45 m.

-Chinese banyan for most part grows as banyan – with many trunks scattered over large area.
-Nevertheless it happens that Chinese banyan has its own central trunk and such trees can be extremely large.
+Chinese banyan, for the most part, grows as banyan – with many trunks scattered over a large area.
+Nevertheless, it happens that Chinese banyan has its own central trunk and such trees can be extremely large.

 Banyans of Tanna

 Some of the largest Chinese banyans (locally called nepuk) grow on Tanna – gorgeous island in Vanuatu.
 Sometimes there is mentioned that these trees belong to Ficus prolixa species.

 This island has preserved its own traditional way of life, which elsewhere in Oceania is remembered just in the books and tales from the 19th century.
 Here still are revered ancient rites, locals believe that spirits of deceased still travel their mysterious ways, and, of course, the giant banyan trees still serve as the centers of traditional villages.

 In the central part of Tanna have been preserved more traditional villages where local people live as if there is no modern age – so-called kastom villages.

 Banyans here sustain many kinds of life – many types of insects are associated with them, in the trees live numerous birds and here grow many kinds of other plants, lichens, fungi.
 But according to local beliefs, there are also other kinds of beings – there are tales about diverse spirits living in the trees.